What Is Code Purple At A Hospital

 • Electronic Access Control: Consider using electronic access control systems, such as key cards or biometric scanners, to limit access to authorized personnel only.

-2. Utilize Infant Security Systems: Technology offers enhanced protection.
+2. apply Infant Security Systems: Technology offers enhanced protection.
 Infant security systems, such as electronic tagging, can provide real-time monitoring and alerts if a child is moved without authorization.

 • Tamper-Evident Tags: Use tamper-evident tags that alert staff if they are removed or tampered with.